dawngraham/timebanks/process_log.md

 - Look at demographic info in relation to timebank locations.
 (Added 1/21/19)

 ## <a name="updates"></a>Updates

+### June 3, 2019
+- **Missing data / scraper issue**
+	- 5/24/19 is the last date with data added to `listings.csv`.
+Scraper still runs with no error, however no data is collected.
+Issue could be caused by change in how the URL needs to be structured to move through listing pages.
+	- On 6/1/19, scraper was interrupted while getting "offers by category":
+		- "ConnectionError: HTTPConnectionPool(host='greatbay.timebanks.org', port=80): Max retries exceeded with url: /offers (Caused by NewConnectionError('<urllib3.connection.HTTPConnection object at 0x119aebef0>: Failed to establish a new connection: [Errno 8] nodename nor servname provided, or not known',))"
+		- `greatbay.timebanks.org` now redirects to `seacoast.timebanks.org`, causing error.
+		- Need to consider getting refreshing `directory.csv` listing.
+This will get rid of timebanks that have been removed from directory, bring in new ones, and update any name changes.
+A downside to updating this way is there will not be an indicator of a name change vs. new timebank.
+I also want to maintain records from inactive timebanks, so do not want to simply overwrite `directory.csv`.

 ### March 28, 2019
 - **Tableau Dashboard**